David Intercontinental Hotel

 18:30 Depart from venue hotel for tour of Reuven Rivlin Museum, reception and dinner

 Additional tickets: $80

-The 9th International Conference on Acute Cardiac Care is accredited by the European Board for Accreditation in Cardiology (EBAC) for 10 hours of External CME credits.
+The 10th International Conference of Acute Cardiac Care is accredited by the European Board for Accreditation in Cardiology (EBAC) for 10 hours of External CME credits.